-- 1. Use a micrometer and measure diameter of piston above bottom of piston skirt and perpendicular to piston pin. - Use an inside micrometer, telescoping gauge, or bore gauge and measure cylinder bore.
+- 1. Use a micrometer and measure diameter of piston above bottom of piston skirt at dimension A and perpendicular to piston pin. - 2.
+Use an inside micrometer, telescoping gauge, or bore gauge and measure cylinder bore.
 Take measurement approximately 63.5 mm (2.5 in.) below top of bore and perpendicular to piston pin. - 3.
 Piston-to-bore clearance is difference between bore diameter and piston diameter (step 2 minus step 1).